Publications

 Insights & Deliverables

 The policy brief is one outcome of a larger research project launched in May 2024, which explores the intersection of arts, health, and climate.
-In addition to the brief, the project will also produce:

 The brief is grounded in a rapid review of existing literature, highlighting how the arts contribute to climate-related education, advocacy, mitigation, and adaptation.
 It also draws on insights from an international expert survey and a public call for resources, which surfaced artist-led approaches from around the world—many of them outside traditional academic research.